 And yes, they include booze.

-I’m sure you guys are already aware of what special holiday is coming up this weekend.
-Jay and I are huge fans of St. Patrick’s Day and have actually spent the last four years partying it up with friends, kegs & eggs style.
+Jay and I are huge fans of St. Patrick’s Day and have spent many years partying it up with friends, kegs & eggs style.

 You know, as much as I love the convenience of a boxed cake mix, there really is no substitute for the homemade version.
 These cupcakes are not only full of that decadent, Irish cream flavor, but they’re incredibly light and fluffy.